SalishSeaCast/tools/docs/netcdf4/index.rst

     d[:] = np.arange(48, 51.1, 0.1)

-and values can be retrieved using most of the usualy NumPy indexing and slicing techniques.
+and values can be retrieved using most of the usually NumPy indexing and slicing techniques.

 There are differences between the NumPy and netCDF variable slicing rules;
 see the `netCDF4-python`_ docs for details.